lykamarcelino/team05_unr_senior_project/README.md

    - Implementation of machine learning algorithms to make predictions, or general predictions
    - Further UI changes

-   **Date:** 2/24/2020
+**Date:** 02/24/2020
 * **Modifications:**
 - Changes to Login Page
 - Addition of Side and Top Nav Bars
 - Format user data for User button
 - Addition of controllers to format data
 - Include WEKA (for Machine Learning) library in build

 * **Future Modifications:**
   - Graph display development
   - Exporting data to pdf reports
   - Implementation of machine learning algorithms to make predictions, or general predictions
   - Further UI changes, connect other buttons and change layout of pages

-       **Date:** 3/9/2020
+**Date:** 03/09/2020
 * **Note:**
 - This folder shows the most current version of the project before creating the new React app
 - The backend includes information for the Account data tab and more parsing for the machine learning model
 - The separate new React app is located in a different branch --LM

+**Date:** 03/21/2020
+* **Note:**
+- Addition of Jackson for marshalling of JSON objects
+- Changes to User controller to test with the React app -LM

+**Date:** 04/03/2020
+* **Note:**
+- Refactor to connect to the React App
+- Addition of the oauthController, logoutController
+- Work in Progress: Refactor the backend controllers to return and accept what is needed for the React app
+- The project includes files that are no longer needed but kept for reference

+**Date:** 04/09/2020
+* **Note:**
+- Refactor to connect to the React App
+- Addition of the machine learning portions
+- Addition of the pdf generation
+- Work in Progress: Display graphs to the UI, connect the PDF generation